gha3mi/setup-fortran-conda/README.md

 ### Recommended Workflow

-It’s highly recommended to first run in `--dry-run` mode to verify the output, then in `--local` mode to update files and tags locally, and finally without any flags to push changes and publish the GitHub release.
+It’s highly recommended to first run in `--dry-run` mode to verify the output.

 ## 🔗 See Also